tingtingli1108/Online-News-Popularity/README.md

 ## 👥 Team
 This project was created by the UC Berkeley MIDS (Master of Information and Data Science) student
-- Agnese, Minazzo
+- Agnese Minazzo
-- Etienne, Ndedi
+- Etienne Ndedi
-- Tingting, Li
+- Tingting Li